Agreements with Young Adults

 Money to Help

-In most cases, an AYA will cover living expenses while you go to school or attend a rehabilitation program – including things like:
+In most cases, an AYA will cover living expenses while you go to school or attend a rehabilitation, vocational or approved life skills program, including things like:

 - Babysitting and child care